 Secure Embedded System Software Architecture

-Lab - Side-channel timing attack
+Lab – Performing a side-channel timing attack

 Secure Embedded System Hardware Architecture

 Security Requirements • Unique ID • Secure Storage • Secure Storage Lifetime • Random Number Generators • Hardware Crypto Engine • Hardware Root-of-Trust • Attestation • Secure boot and update • Memory Isolation and Protection • TrustZone SAU and IDAU • Other HW Recommendations • Secure Elements • TPM • HSM • PUF • Secure MCU Architecture

 Standards and Regulations • SESIP • PSA Certified • Security Testing Approaches • Unit Tests • Testing Tools • Penetration Testing • Disassembly • Protocol Fuzzing • Side Channel Power Analysis • Secure Provisioning Process

 For on-site, team-based training, please contact Doulos about tailoring this course to suit your hardware and software environment.